By Maureen DeGarmo and Lisa Mark, C.P.O.

-If you have a chronic condition, then most likely you know what I mean.
+If you have a chronic condition, then most likely you know what that means.
 Think back to before your health began to change.
 Were you more lighthearted?
 More patient and understanding with your loved ones?
 Perhaps you valued spontaneity and adventure in your life, which is now a distant memory.

 If you are the care-giver for a loved one with a Traumatic Illness, then you may be on the receiving end of both alterations to your daily life as well as personality changes.
 You might be required to do more meal prep, more driving or more household management.
 Your loved one might have a shorter temper.
 She might yell more than she used to, have lost the ability to express herself or lost her sense of humor.

 Although there is no one-size-fits-all solution, here are a few things that can help: